chrishoina/oci-arch-ords-ha/notes.md

 > :bulb: Create and connect to your first OCI Compute Instance.
 [Learn how](https://docs.oracle.com/en-us/iaas/Content/Compute/tutorials/first-linux-instance/overview.htm).

-Below are the details of the compute instance I'm using.
+Below are the details of the compute instance I'm using in this demonstration:

 | Field | Details | Notes |
 | ---- | --------------- | ------------- |